j-feng13/myglasseye.studio/build_log.md

 	* Add `domainname.tld` as the CNAME
 	* Set the S3 bucket address as the path
 	* In Route53, change the A name record to point to the Cloudfront distribution
-	* the WWW A name can continue to point to the bucket because it's forwarder anyway
+	* the WWW A name can continue to point to the bucket because it's forwarder anyway [Removed]
 2. Create a Cloudfront distribution for `domainname.tld.studios`
 	* Add `images.domainname.tld` as the CNAME
 	* In Route53, add a CNAME `images.domainname.tld` to the Cloudfront distribuation address of the photo bucket